An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.

 The purpose with these checks is to help the programmer to find silly typos and goofs early, so he don't have to spend his time to proof-read the code for mistakes that the machine easily can detect.
 Or avoid egg on his face when his typo halts testing or even worse production.

 In this document I assume that the command to enable this feature would be SET STRICT_CHECKS ON, and I refer to it "strict checks in force" etc. The SQL Server team may prefer something else, like SET STRONG_CHECKING ON and I trust their good judgement in that regard.
-I have gone for strict checks consistently through this document, as I also used it the Connect item.
+I have gone for strict checks consistently through this document, as I also use it in the feedback item.

 My list of possible checks is tentative, and I more or less expect the SQL Server team to discard some of them.
-There is one important thing to note though: Often when you introduce a new feature, some whistles and bells are deferred to a later version.
+There is one important thing to note though: Often when you introduce a new feature, some whistles and bells are deferred to later versions.
 Usually, this is a good idea, but for this feature this could be problematic.
 Many of the new checks will break existing code, and for the first version that is alright, because you need to say SET STRICT_CHECKS ON for it to happen.
-But say that strict checking for implicit conversions are deferred to SQL 2014.
-This means that code that compiled with strict checks in force on SQL 2011, could stop to compile in SQL 2014.
-To avoid this, Microsoft would have to add SET STRICT_CHECKS LEVEL_2014 ON.
-But then we are almost back to SET STRICT_CHECKS OBJECTS ON etc that I discarded above.
+But once the setting has shipped, Microsoft cannot add new checks in the future versions of SQL Server without breaking backwards compatibility for applications that have embraced strict checks v1.0 – butg which may not be ready for v2.0.

 Should the issues that strict checking reveals be raised as errors or as warnings?